DigitalDenCloud/serverless-web-application-backend/README.md

   </script>
 ```

+My website can now fetch and display the latest visitor count.

 ### Github Actions
 ------------------
-Set up a CI/CD pipeline on GitHub Actions.
+I set up a CI/CD pipeline on GitHub Actions.
 The pipeline activates upon pushing code starting with SAM Validation, Build and Deploy.

 ```
 jobs: